julianeon/julianeon/product_support.md

 Language is important too: be polite, but don't overdo it, because that can sound insincere and too much like a template.

-In other words, be good, but also be human.

 This [infographic](https://fieldedge.com/blog/guide-to-great-customer-service-infographic/) lays down good rules for customer service that I also strive to follow.

 ![rules for customer service](customer_service_infographic.png)